 Blended collaborative care (BCC) is an approach to improving patients’ health that considers both physical and mental health.
 BCC acknowledges that improving physical health will benefit from improvements in mental health, and vice versa.
 ESCAPE’s BCC approach addresses patient and carer needs using the imergo® digital support system alongside care managers.

-imergo® is a digital health platform that will be used to support ESCAPE’s BCC intervention and optimize the health of multimorbid patients. imergo® was developed in a previous EU project and will now be tailored specifically to the ESCAPE project. imergo® contain a meta-algorithm for multimorbidity (MAM) designed for ESCAPE which allows it to optimise health for multimorbid patients.
+imergo® is a digital health platform that will be used to support ESCAPE’s BCC intervention and optimize the health of multimorbid patients. imergo® was developed in a previous EU project and will now be tailored specifically to the ESCAPE project. imergo® contains a meta-algorithm for multimorbidity (MAM) designed for ESCAPE which allows it to optimise health for multimorbid patients.

-imergo® will provide a unified communication point between care managers, specialists, care providers, specialists, and patients.
-The platform will also help to reduce the number of hospitalisations by including a medication database to detect drug-drug and drug-disease interactions.
+imergo® will provide a unified communication point between care managers, specialists, care providers, and patients.
+The platform aims to reduce the number of hospitalisations by including a medication database to detect drug-drug and drug-disease interactions.

 eHealth or electronic health is a broad term that refers to the use of digital technology in healthcare.
 Other names for eHealth include Health IT or mHealth. eHealth uses technologies to improve the overall health of a community or region through changes to healthcare services and delivery.